Our Story...

 9 Years

 “I ended up moving to Roanoke to find a role with a stable schedule and work hours.
 [When researching General Shale] I just thought the diversity of everything was a really intriguing.
-The company has it’ own language.
+The company has its own language.
 Even though I had a lot to learn quickly, Katie Craig took me under her wings and kept telling me ‘it will all click in your time.’
 And it did!
 Even in a short time, I’ve recognized an authenticity to this industry.
 We are literally taking dirt from the earth and creating something special, and I think that has a lot to do with why we have people that work really hard but who are also great people.
 There are companies where the perception and expectations are not reality, but General Shale is different.
 These are people who know what it takes because they’ve been doing it for 20 years or more.
 It’s incredibly important.

 Catherine Balsley